 - Powervator To combat power outages, consider investing in a Powervator.
 This product improves tenant safety by reducing the possibility of passengers being trapped if building power is lost or interrupted.
 Learn More

 - Auxiliary Power Supply – HAPS/TAPS These Auxiliary Power Supplies provides backup power when commercial power is lost, safely delivering the elevator car to a landing and maintaining door power so passengers can exit.
 Learn More

 Elevator preparation is essential to minimize property damage when a hurricane is on the horizon.
 Complete these steps to help protect your equipment from powerful winds and flooding and to preserve the life of your equipment.

 Liberty Elevator's Repair & Maintenance Service

-As one of the top elevator companies in New Jersey, New York, and Pennsylvania, Liberty Elevator understands that our customers have unique needs and offers our clients the freedom to choose.
+As one of the top elevator companies in New Jersey, New York, Pennsylvania and Florida, Liberty Elevator understands that our customers have unique needs and offers our clients the freedom to choose.
 Whether choosing a customized elevator maintenance program, installing nonproprietary equipment, or providing a flexible agreement, Liberty Elevator provides knowledgeable recommendations for various models and vintages of elevator equipment.

 To make sure your elevator rides the storm out safely, contact Liberty Elevator today!